"Let's see what you got for me this time."

 "Behave, and keep an eye on the kids.
 Last thing we need is another mishap."

 "Not okay.
 Just don't let anything bad happen, alright?
 I'll be back," he said, and walked out of the room.
 I heard the front door close, letting me know he was gone.

-"Whatever" I mumbled, looking at Izzy, who was too occupied with the toy car in her mouth.
+"Whatever" I mumbled, looking at Izzy, who was too occupied with the toy car.

 I knew I couldn't ignore the fact that I did endanger my little brother and sister, but I hated whenever it was brought up.

 About six months ago, I was left home alone with Izzy and Ben while.
 It was ten o'clock at night, and my dad wouldn't be back home until the next night, so I invited a few friends over for a party.
 Not really thinking anything of it, a few more uninvited guests came to the party as well.
 One of them being an unknown teen with a pistol in his backpack.

 After someone discovered the gun, the kid went crazy and shot up the living room.
 Cops were called, the kid was arrested, charged and sentenced.
 I still have no idea who he was, and haven't really talked to any of my friends about it since.
 I barely see them anymore, as it is.

 After the incident, I was never really left alone with the kids.
 Dad claimed he wanted to keep as much of an eye on all three of us as he could.
 I guess the incident really freaked him out, understandably.

 "You know I wouldn't let anything bad happen to you, right?"
 I asked Izzy.
 She looked up at me, then glanced away.

 YOU ARE READING